Calista-Woon/MBMI/List-of-Questions.md

 ## **③ What to focus on?**

-- 【i】Process KPIs (Key Performance Indicators) and Metrics.
+- 【i】Process KPIs (Key Performance Indicators).
 - 【j】Mistakes to watch out for.
 - 【k】Pitfalls to watch out for.
 - 【l】What to gain (the benefits)?